Skip to Main Content

 Your doctor reviews your medical history and symptoms.
 Be sure to explain when and how your injury occurred and where you feel pain.
 Describe the pain in as much detail as possible.
 Note its severity and whether it feels sharp, dull or burning.

 A physical exam also can be part of the diagnostic process.
 Your doctor checks your back and neck, looking for spinal irregularities or swelling.
-They may ask you to do certain movements to evaluate your strength, reflexes, sensation and range of motion.
+They may ask you to do certain movements to evaluate your strength, reflexes, sensation, and range of motion.

 If your doctor suspects a serious injury, they may order the following imaging exams: